 In 1988, he moved to Rome as the Register’s correspondent.
 Joan Lewis, EWTN Rome bureau chief and former Rome bureau chief for the Register, had suggested Burke for the position because, she said, “I felt Greg … would be thorough, get the facts straight and tell the truth when he wrote a story — no spinning.”
 She also thought his personality and easy manner would be assets when meeting and interviewing people in the Vatican.

 Lewis was right.
-“Greg was articulate and capable in other languages, and he had a very winning personality,” Maier said.
+“Greg was articulate, capable in other languages and had a very winning personality,” Maier said.
 “While he’s faithful to the Church, he doesn’t come across as partisan. … All those qualities came together for someone who had to deal with Vatican officials and a global view of the Church.”

 Burke went on to become Rome bureau chief for Time magazine in 1994 and joined the Fox News Channel in 2001.

 In many ways, his journalism career reflects the Opus Dei charism of living the faith by doing one’s work in the world, said Greg Erlandson, a longtime friend and colleague, who met Burke while working for Catholic News Service (CNS) in Rome.
 Erlandson, the former publisher for Our Sunday Visitor, was recently named director and editor in chief for CNS.